leash training for dog

 Dogs left without the variety of experiences that make up an environmental enrichment program during socialization and into adulthood may become uncertain and even fearful.

-An environmental enrichment program basically consists of different environments, people, and animals with which the dog can interact in a safe yet stimulating manner.
+An environmental enrichment program consists of different environments, people, and animals with which the dog can interact in a safe yet stimulating manner.

 The objective is to thoroughly socialize the dog with everything it's likely to encounter.
 More ideas for an environmental enrichment program can be found online.